 10 – 29 October 2017

-A conversation between Göran and Kajsa will be held during the exhibition, moderator Samira Bouabana.
+A conversation between Göran and Kajsa was be held during the exhibition, moderated by Samira Bouabana.

-This project and the exhibition is produced with support from Stockholms stad and Kulturrådet.
+This exhibition was produced with financial support from Stockholms stad and Kulturrådet.

 4 – 23 of April 2017